cagostino/npc-studio/README.md

 NPC Studio is an AI IDE that lets users have AI conversations, edit files, explore data, execute code, and much more.

 ## Installation

-### NPM Installation (Recommended)

 When installed via the executables or if you manually build npc-studio yourself, then it will be available as
 ```bash
 npc-studio
 ```
-This difference in naming between the two is to avoid naming conflicts for those working on development of NPC Studio who want to have a more stable version installed.

-When running for the first time, you'll be prompted to install Python dependencies.
-This will create a virtual environment in your home directory under `.npc_studio/venv` and install the required packages.

 ### Requirements